What Are These Attic Noises Of Yours?

 Wouldn’t it be nice to explain the newfound sound as animals running along your roof?
 Or perhaps acorns dropping on your home?
 What about that tree you have neglected to trim?
 Its branches might be playing patty cake with your shingles by now.

-Inspecting the Exterior of Your Home
+Inspect the Exterior of Your Home For Wildlife

 The most common pests that get into attics in the Greater Cleveland, OH area are: Mice, Gray Squirrels, Flying Squirrels, Bats, Raccoons, Red Squirrels, Yellow Jackets and Birds.